Fantasy Records

 Fantasy Records is an American independent record label company founded by brothers Max and Sol Stanley Weiss in 1949.
-The early years of the company were dedicated to issuing recordings by jazz pianist Dave Brubeck, who was also one of its investors, but in more recent years the label has been known for its recordings of comedian Lenny Bruce, jazz pianist Vince Guaraldi, the last recordings made on the Wurlitzer organ in the San Francisco Fox Theatre before the theatre was demolished, organist Korla Pandit, the 1960s rock band Creedence Clearwater Revival, bandleader Woody Herman, and Disco/R&B singer Sylvester.
+The early years of the company were dedicated to issuing recordings by jazz pianist Dave Brubeck, who was also one of its investors, but in more recent years the label has been known for its recordings of comedian Lenny Bruce, jazz pianist Vince Guaraldi, the last recordings made on the Wurlitzer organ in the San Francisco Fox Theatre before the theatre was demolished, organist Korla Pandit, the 1960s rock band Creedence Clearwater Revival, bandleader Woody Herman, and disco and R&B singer Sylvester.

 Formation

 In 1949, Jack Sheedy, owner of a San Francisco-based record label called Coronet, was talked into making the first recording of an octet and a trio featuring Dave Brubeck (not to be confused with either the Australian Coronet Records or the New York City-based Coronet Records of the late 1950s).
 Sheedy's Coronet Records had recorded area Dixieland bands.
 But he was unable to pay his bills, and in 1949 he turned his masters over to a pressing company, the Circle Record Company, which was owned by Max and Sol Weiss.
 The Weiss brothers changed the name of their business to Fantasy Records and met an increasing demand for Brubeck's music by recording and issuing new records.
 The company was soon shipping 40,000 to 50,000 copies of Brubeck records per quarter.

-When Brubeck signed with Fantasy, he thought he had 50 percent interest in the company.
+When Brubeck signed with Fantasy, he believed he had 50 percent interest in the company.
 He worked as an unofficial artists and repertoire (A&R) assistant, encouraging the Weiss brothers to sign Gerry Mulligan, Chet Baker, and Red Norvo.
 When he discovered that all he owned was 50 percent of his own recordings, he signed with Columbia Records.

 Fantasy was known for its unique colored-vinyl pressings.
-Monaural records were pressed in red vinyl while Stereo pressings were pressed in blue.
-Later Stereo pressings were red vinyl with a blue label.
+Monaural records were pressed in red vinyl while stereo pressings were pressed in blue.
+Later stereo pressings were red vinyl with a blue label.
 Eventually the company switched to black vinyl for all pressings and the label design went through several revisions as well.